o0Veran0o/Web_Restaurant-/README.md

     .then(data => displayMenu(data))
     // ...
 ```
-Use code with caution.

-JavaScript
 * **Order Management:** Users can view their order, add or remove items, and see the total cost updated in real time.
 The ord_script.js file handles this functionality.
 The order is then sent to the server for processing using another AJAX call, enhancing the user experience with dynamic updates.

-Session Management: PHP sessions are used to store user information and maintain login status.
+* **Session Management:** PHP sessions are used to store user information and maintain login status.
 Session security is enhanced by setting appropriate session parameters, like session.gc_probability, as seen in multiple PHP files.

-Database Interaction: The project uses PHP to interact with a database (presumably MySQL).
+* **Database Interaction:** The project uses PHP to interact with a database (presumably MySQL).
 Prepared statements are used to prevent SQL injection vulnerabilities, ensuring data security.

 Technologies Used
 HTML: Structure and content of the web pages.